jeffersonjhunt/shinysdr-docker/README.Docker.md

 * __Supported Docker versions:__

-   the latest release (down to 16 on a best-effort basis)
+   the latest CE release (down to 17-ce on a best-effort basis)

 # What is GNURadio + ShinySDR?